Astar Price Tops $0.11 on Major Exchanges (ASTR)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Astar was first traded on October 18th, 2021.
-Astar’s total supply is 8,426,528,274 tokens and its circulating supply is 5,631,666,339 tokens.
-Astar’s official website is astar.network.
+Astar’s total supply is 8,427,504,506 tokens and its circulating supply is 5,632,642,571 tokens.
+Astar’s official Twitter account is @astarnetwork and its Facebook page is accessible here.
+The official website for Astar is astar.network.
 The official message board for Astar is forum.astar.network.
-Astar’s official Twitter account is @astarnetwork and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Astar directly using U.S. dollars.
-Investors seeking to trade Astar should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Astar using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Astar directly using US dollars.
+Investors seeking to trade Astar should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Astar using one of the exchanges listed above.

 Receive News & Updates for Astar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Astar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.